 Yet there are some important reasons that rural zoning might make sense for your community.
 Before you discount that idea totally, read the whole page.

 Often folks confuse the terms zoning, planning, and building codes.
-If you have any doubt which is which, click on zoning, planning, or code enforcement to be clear on what topics each one is concerned with.
+If you have any doubt which is which, click on zoning, planning, or code enforcement in the navigation menu to be clear on what topics each one addresses.
 That will help with the rest of the page.

 Zoning is a set of locally enacted rules about what can and cannot be located on the land.
 Zoning also may provide rules about placement of buildings on a parcel of land, and all sorts of other things.